 Children can fall out of a window which is open more than 12.5cm, even if a fly screen is present.

-Is there a Law or an Australian Standard to prevent window falls?
+Are there legal requirements to prevent window falls?